input-output-hk/cardano-ops/examples/shelley-testnet/README.md

 You can use the `--out-file` flag to output the result to a file.

-### Ledger state dump
+### Dumping the ledger state

 ```sh
 cardano-cli shelley query ledger-state --testnet-magic 42 --shelley-mode
 ```

-### Stake distribution query
+### Querying the stake distribution

+Once stakepools are registered, you can check the portion of the stake they own by running:

 ```sh
 cardano-cli shelley query stake-distribution  --testnet-magic 42 --shelley-mode
 ```

-### Using a different temporary directory when building

-When building the explorer `nix` might run out of space in the temporary directory.
-To avoid this problem you can either allocate more space in the runtime directory (see section [Local-deployment]()) or set the `TMPDIR` variable to point to a location with sufficient space.

 ### Key hashing